Making the Elite: Top Jobs, Disparities, and Solutions

 The paper's descriptive facts advance the literature on the detection and measurement of labor market disparities.
-Caste disparities due to discretionary screening practices that value background characteristics are unlikely to be detected through traditional correspondence studies.
-In addition, recent works studying the role of hiring discretion have either exclusively focused on low-skilled jobs or provided correlational evidence between callback disparities and HR practices being more subjective \citep{hoffmankahn2015,klinerosewalters2021}.
+Discrimination based on socioeconomic cues in elite, urban-educated settings is likely to become more salient as the world becomes increasingly multi-ethnic and diverse and standard characteristics by which to differentiate groups become less perceptible \citep{loury2002,freeman2011,gaddis2017}.
+I provide an important example of the kinds of data future researchers may have to collect in such settings to better detect disparities from outwardly neutral screening practices.
+Recent works studying the role of hiring discretion have either exclusively focused on low-skilled jobs or provided correlational evidence between callback disparities and HR practices being more subjective \citep{hoffmankahn2015,klinerosewalters2021}.
 By collecting data on all steps of the placement process, my paper is the first to decompose the earnings gap at successive stages of job search and quantify the role of a widely employed subjective screening practice---non-technical personal interviews---in determining access to elite jobs.

 Other alternative explanations are unlikely to explain the remaining earnings gap of 11\%.
 These include differences in socio-emotional skills, outside options, negotiation abilities, the possibility that employers may be ``playing along'' at earlier rounds due to government audits or internal institutional pressure, competition from the government sector, employers casting a wider net before interviews, and student preference for living in a metropolitan city (Section~\ref{sec:alternative explanations}).